 I should share my failures as well as my successes.
 To paraphrase Thomas Edison, I’ve discovered a way not to make tasty beans in the pressure cooker.

 I have a tried and true home made recipe for pinto beans I’ve perfected over the years.
-You can find the recipe here.
+You can find the old recipe here.

 I’m working on converting it to cooking in a pressure cooker.
 My notes in the recipe said “adjustments may need to be made”.
 That’s putting it mildly.
 I should have been thinking more clearly; the pressure cooker requires much less water.
 My old school recipe cooks them for 2 to 3 hours counting on the evaporation to reduce the liquid content.
 There isn’t nearly as much evaporation from the pressure cooker.
 My second problem was timing.
 I wanted to cook them for 15 minutes.
 Well, I had the timer set to 15 minutes but forgot to start it.
 I guessed how much time I lost but evidently under-estimated.
 The beans were much too mushy.